Painter602/EDLogReader/README.md

 In principal, this could be adapted to other JSON based log files.

 ## Required:
-1) Elite Dangerous game
+1. Elite Dangerous game

-2) One or more Virpil devices
+2. One or more Virpil devices

-3) Virpil's VPC_LED_Control.exe program.
+3. Virpil's VPC_LED_Control.exe program.
 This is bundled with their VPC Software Setup files, download from: https://support.virpil.com/en/support/solutions/47000010107

+4. Either:
+    ### 1. Easiest option
+    Download one of the release files (.zip files).
+    ### 2. Alternativly
-4) A Python runtime environment, or Python compiler.
+    Or, use the source scripts in a Python runtime environment, or Python compiler.
 The Python environment can be downloaded from https://www.python.org/downloads/

+## Why not distribute an executable version?
+I do now.
+The executable relies on a Microsoft .dll ( VCRUNTIME140.dll) that most of us have anyway.

+If for some reason you dont have the .dll, get it from Microsoft, here: https://visualstudio.microsoft.com/downloads/ Scroll down and open Other Tools, Frameworks and Redistributables Look for Microsoft Visual C++ Redistributable for Visual Studio 2019 Select the option that suits your PC, and click download.

+If you prefer to use the source files
-   The script was written for Python 3.9.
+- The script was written in Python 3.9 and has been tested with Python 3.8,

-   It will not work with versions 2.x or earlier.

-## Nice to have:
+  #### Nice to have:
   The script can run from the command line or from Python's IDLE.

   I built an executable from my copy using a Python compiler.

   There are several Python compilers out there.
-I used py2exe, but suggest you research available options, and select the one best suited to you.
+Pyinstaller seems to work well, but I suggest you research available options, and select the one best suited to you.

-## Why not distribute an executable version?
-Simple answer, I do not have a Microsoft compiler with the necessary licences to do so.

 ## After uploading
 There are three configuration files: